jasonleebrown/machisplin/README.md

 ## Update: New Parameter (1/15/2021): smooth.outputs.only
 I recently added a new parameter 'smooth.outputs.only' to the _machisplin.mltps_ function to address an issue with occasionally blocky results.
 If 'smooth.outputs.only=TRUE', this removes Boosted Regressive Trees and Random Forests from the modeling algorithms.
 Both algorithms occasionally produce blocky outputs (see example below).
 I recommend first using 'smooth.outputs.only=FALSE' for the initial analyses.
 If you are unhappy with the visual appearance of the created layers, consider 'smooth.outputs.only=TRUE'.
 Be aware if results are blocky and you exclude these two algorithms, then the predictive performance might decline (as before exclusion, one or both contributed to the best model).

-My biggest concern with blocky interpolated surfaces, in addition to looking bad, is the blockiness itself might be the result of overfitting to noise in the training datasets.
-In most cases, I think smooth continuous surfaces best characterize most spatial processes.
-Thus, smoother results might better represent the truth, despite slightly lower performances values.
+My biggest concern with blocky interpolated surfaces, in addition to looking bad, is that the blockiness itself might be the result of overfitting to noise in the training datasets.
+In most cases, I think smooth, continuous surfaces best characterize most spatial processes.
+Thus, smoother results might better represent the truth, despite slightly lower performance values.

 ![Alt text](https://raw.githubusercontent.com/jasonleebrown/machisplin/master/machisplinParm.jpg?raw=true "Title")
 **BIO13 downscaled in northern Madagascar: example of 'smooth.outputs.only' parameter.**  Note that the final results that are merged with thin-plate-splines (TPS) error surfaces were better using the 'smooth.outputs.only=TRUE' (vs. 'smooth.outputs.only=FALSE').
 In this case, the TPS could better 'fix' the 'smooth.outputs.only=TRUE' ensemble models.
 In contrast, the 'smooth.outputs.only=FALSE' ensemble models (without TPS) had a higher r2.
-This can be due to the TPS not able to correct error in blocky models.
+This can be due to the TPS not being able to correct error in blocky models.
 In this example (and all where r2 ensemble > r2 ensemble + TPS), the final model produced was the r2 ensemble (w/o TPS).
 However, in all cases, the raw ensemble of 'smooth.outputs.only=FALSE' will always be lower than, or equal to, the model run with 'smooth.outputs.only=TRUE'.

 ### Example 1 - using provided datasets